jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Protocols/Protocol for Algae Culturing.md

 Optimum environment by species:

 - Temperature:
 	- 16 to 27 C
 	- Optimum temperature is 24 C
 	- Room temperature is 20-22 C
 - Salinity:
 	- Diatoms (Chaetoceros)
 		- 20-25 psu
 		- We have 20 psu saltwater
 	- Flagellates (Isochrysis galbana and Tetraselmis Chuii)
 		- 25-30 psu
 		- We have 25 psu saltwater

 Materials for inoculating:
 - Stock culture you are using
 	- Tetraselmis chuii
 	- Isochrysis galbana
 	- Chaetoceros
 - Saltwater you are using
 	- 20 psu
 	- 25 psu

 - 4000 mL flasks for each type of saltwater
 - Glassware for each culture you are making
 - 1000 mL flasks
 - 2000 mL flasks
 - 20 L carboys
 - Tape for labeling
+- Sharpie for labeling
 - F/2 Media (in fridge)
 - 20-200 uL pipet (green pipet)
 - 20-200 uL pipet tips (green box)
 - Serological pipet
 - Serological pipet tips
 - Large plastic beaker
 - Rubber stoppers
 	- Size 7 stoppers (for some flasks and for glass carboys)
 	- Size 8 stoppers (for some flasks)
 - Scalpel/Knife

 Preparation for inoculation:
 - Sterilization:
 	- Autoclaving Saltwater
 		- Use large plastic beaker to pour saltwater into 4000 mL flask
 		- If autoclaving multiple salinities of saltwater, make note of which flask contains which salinity
 		- Cover openings of the flask with foil and autoclave tape securely
 		- Place in autoclave bin and autoclave in the autoclave on sixth floor using liquid option

 	- Autoclaving glassware
 		- Glassware that will hold the algae culture (algae stock, saltwater, and F/2 media) must be autoclaved before algae, autoclaved saltwater, and F/2 media are put in
 		- Cover openings of empty glassware with foil and autoclave tape securely
 		- Place in autoclave bin and autoclave in the autoclave on sixth floor using gravity option
 		- If other dry items need to be autoclaved as well, such as rubber stopper and tubing apparatus, these items can be autoclaved together using gravity option
 	- Autoclaving rubber stoppers and tubing
 		- Stopper and tubing apparatus must be autoclaved before plugging into air pump and into glassware holding the algae culture
 		- Pull tubing through opening of rubber stopper
 		- If tubing does not fit, carve the opening with a scalpel or knife as needed
 		- Completely wrap the stopper and tubing apparatus with foil and cover with autoclave tape
 		- Place in autoclave bin and autoclave in the autoclave on sixth floor using gravity option
 		- If other dry items need to be autoclaved as well, such as empty glassware, these items can be autoclaved together using gravity option

 - UV sterilization
 	- UV for fifteen minutes
 	- UV sterilize workspace, autoclaved glassware, autoclaved saltwater, autoclaved stopper and tubing apparatus, pipets, pipet tips
 	- Do NOT UV the algae, this will kill the algae!

 Inoculating

 - Inoculating (Putting the stock culture into the saltwater to make your culture) must be done in biosafety cabinet

 - If moving algae into a 1000 mL flask:
 	- Make sure the 1000 mL is autoclaved and UV sterilized for fifteen minutes
 	- Add 495 mL of 25 psu/20 psu autoclaved saltwater to the 1000 mL flask
 	- Add 5 mL of the algae to the 1000 mL flask
 	- Add 56 uL of F/2 media to the 1000 mL flask
 - If moving algae into a 2400 mL flask:
 	- Make sure the 2400 mL flask is autoclaved and UV sterilized for fifteen minutes
 	- Add 1960 mL of 25 psu/20 psu autoclaved saltwater to the 2400 mL flask
 	- Add 40 mL of the algae to the 2400 mL flask
 	- Add 258 uL of F/2 media to the 2400 mL flask
 - If moving algae into a 20 L carboy:
 	- Make sure the 20 L carboy is autoclaved and UV sterilized for fifteen minutes
 	- Add 9.5 L of 25 psu/20 psu autoclaved saltwater to the 20 L carboy
 	- Add 500 mL of the algae to the 20 L carboy
 	- Add 1.29 mL of F/2 media

 Materials for connecting culture to airway system: